 Extensions

-A Spotfire extension is the smallest functional unit added to the platform.
-It is developed in Visual Studio® and is included in a Spotfire add-in, enabling versioning, licensing, deployment and loading.
+A Spotfire extension is the smallest functional unit that can be added to the platform, with the exception of mods.
+An extension is developed in Visual Studio® and is included in a Spotfire add-in, enabling versioning, licensing, deployment and loading.
 This topic describes the key concepts needed when you develop extensions adding custom capabilities to the Spotfire platform.

 Extensions are bundled for loading into Spotfire in units called add-ins.
 Spotfire handles versioning, deploys and loads functionality as add-ins registering extensions.
 For detailed information on how to create extensions to Spotfire, see the Community.